nsafai/shortlink-api/README.md

 # Shortlink-API

 ## The Idea
-A Ruby on Rails API to create custom short-links w/ 2FA
+A Ruby on Rails API to create custom short-links w/ Devise authentication & custom authorization

 ## Milestones

-- v0: Can CRUD basic short-links on root domain
+- [x] v0: Can CRUD basic short-links on root domain
-- v1: Auth + view own links
+- [x] v1: Auth + view own links
-- v2: View basic analytics on links (# clicks)
+- [x] v2: View basic analytics on links (# clicks)
-- v2.5: View other analytics demographic data like country of origin, etc.
+- [ ] v2.1: View other analytics demographic data like country of origin, etc.
-- v3: Allow user to send analytics data back to link tracker and view full funnel
+- [ ] v3: Allow user to send analytics data back to link tracker and view full funnel
-- v4: Integrate with Segment
+- [ ] v4: Integrate with Segment

 ## Useful Terminal Commands
 1. To reset ENV variables from the terminal: `bundle exec figaro heroku:set -e production`
-2. To migrate on prod, use: `heroku run db:rake`
+2. To migrate on prod, use: `heroku run db:rake` or `heroku run rails db:migrate`
+3. To re-generate documentation from code, use: `rails rerdoc`

 ## Functional Requirements